brunobrgs/twitter-api-app/README.md

 # Twitter API app

-* Usign SQLite as database, we don't need to store any data, just user.
-Even with this problem on heroku "If you were to use SQLite on Heroku, you would lose your entire database at least once every 24 hours"
+* Usign PG as database, we don't need to store any data, just user, so we could just use sqlite, but heroku does not support it
 * Using Devise for authentication
 * Using Rspec and Capybara for tests
 * Twitter bootstrap